USDA Loans – USDA Loan Rates & Requirements (Updated For 2019)

 On December 1, 2014, USDA implemented a minimum score of 640.
 Before that date, USDA set no minimum score for the program.
 However, most lenders did.
 When USDA implemented an official credit score minimum, it did not exclude very many additional buyers.

-If you are without a credit score, your lender may accept “alternate” tradelines to establish credit history.
+If you are without a credit score, your lender may accept “alternate” tradelines to establish a credit history.

 I recently went back to work.
 How long until I am USDA-eligible?